paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 In particular the use of 'slab' data to extrapolate the aircraft's position worked far better than I dared hope.

-This work was completed in July and August 2019, well ahead of the investigation which was completed on April 13, 2022.
+This initial work was completed in July and published in August 2019, well ahead of the investigation which was completed on April 13, 2022.